br-mat/pantiltcamera/README.md

 In order to work with motionEye Action buttons there need to be files called left_n, right_n, up_n and down_n in the configuration folder off motionEye (the n stands for camera index).
 Make sure they are executable. <br>

-Short example on how the script works, be sure to run this from within the repository or the motionEye config folder (you have to the scripts): <br>
+Short example on how the 'moveServo.py' script works, be sure to run this from within the repository or the motionEye config folder: <br>
-By calling the moveServo.py function we can pass a pin a method name and an optional angle.
+By calling the 'moveServo.py' function we have to pass function parameters containing a pin a method name and an optional angle.

     #   Pin-number method (optional angle)
     python moveServo.py 12 'up' 20